top of page

 • What age are they?

-The students are divided into three groups; adult 18+, teenage/young adults 14-18 and junior 8-13.
-Host families can choose which age group they prefer.
+The students are divided into three groups; Adult 18+, Teenage/Young Adult 14-18 and Junior 8-13.
+Host families can choose which age group they prefer to host.

 • What checks will be carried out on the host family?

 The main host family carer/s will be subject to personal references and child protection checks.
-In addition all host family members aged 18+ taking students aged under 18 years will be subject to DBS checks.
+In addition, all host family members aged 18+ taking students aged under 18 years old will be subject to DBS checks.

 • Why do students come?